 Who We Are

-Following 24 successful years of development and support, in 2018 the Nelson City Council moved the Nelson Arts Festival into a community-based, autonomous organisation to enable it to grow and flourish.
+Following 24 successful years, in 2018 the Nelson City Council moved the Nelson Arts Festival into a community-based, autonomous organisation to continue its growth.

 The Nelson Arts Festival is now under the governance of the Nelson Festivals Trust, a registered charity.
-Below are the people behind the Festival.
+2024 marks the 30th annual Nelson Arts Festival - a milestone birthday for the longest running annual arts festival in Aotearoa.

 (they/them/ia)